-NCC was founded in July 1997 as Northwest Massage School by John Kenny, D.C.
-Dr. Kenny was a graduate of Northwestern University and National College of Chiropractic and maintained a private practice in Las Vegas from 1992 to 2018.
-Dr. Kenny served as President of the Board of Directors until his passing in 2023.
+Northwest Career College is owned by John Kenny, D.C.
+Dr. Kenny is a graduate of Northwestern University and National College of Chiropractic and maintained a private practice in Las Vegas from 1992 to 2018.

-Northwest Massage School was renamed Northwest Health Careers in December 1998 after opening its Dental Assistant program and relocated to its main campus located at 7398 Smoke Ranch Road in 2003.
-It was subsequently renamed Northwest Career College (NCC) in 2012 upon addition of the Paralegal Studies program, its first degree-granting program.
+NCC was founded in July 1997 as Northwest Massage School.
+It was renamed Northwest Health Careers in December 1998 after opening its Dental Assistant program and relocated to its main campus located at 7398 Smoke Ranch Road in 2003.
+It was renamed Northwest Career College (NCC) in 2012 upon addition of the Paralegal Studies program, the institution's first degree-granting program.
+For more information, please visit our website at www.northwestcareercollege.edu.